scm-manager/website/content/posts/2024-01-16-scm-manager-3-0-0/index.md

 Dear SCM-Manager Community,

-We are finally confident to announce SCM Manager 3.0.0 which will we released soon.
+We are finally confident to announce SCM-Manager 3.0.0 which will be released soon.
 But before you get too excited or even panic, we would like to clarify what actually changed and how you can make the upgrade as effortless as possible.

 ## Why the new major version?